GatoGraphQL/ExtensionStarter/templates/basic/layers/GatoGraphQLForWP/packages/extension-template-schema/README.md

 # Extension Template Schema

-Add schema elements for the Extension Template integration for Gato GraphQL.
+Add schema elements for the Extension Template extension for Gato GraphQL.

 ## Install